Navigation

 Note

-If you have existing tables that need sharding, or if you would like additional support from our expert team, our Enterprise plan may be a good fit.
+If you would like additional support from our expert team, our Enterprise plan may be a good fit.
 Get in touch for a quick assessment.

 When configuring a horizontally sharded keyspace, one of the most important decisions to make is how to distribute the data across shards.
 To do this, we must select a Vindex (Vitess index) for each table.